France's Saint-Gobain to buy U.S. firm Continental Building Products for $1.4 billion

 Saint-Gobain said the U.S. company is expected to have 2019 revenue of around $510 million and adjusted earnings before interest, tax, depreciation and amortization (EBITDA) of around $130 million.

-It said the acquisition would create an opportunity for around $50 million in terms of cost synergies by the end of the third year following the formal closing of the transaction.
+It said the acquisition would create an opportunity for around $50 million in terms of cost savings, or synergies, by the end of the third year following the formal closing of the transaction.

-The French company said it would finance the takeover via proceeds from sales of other non-core parts of its business.
+The French company will finance the takeover via proceeds from sales of other non-core parts of its business.

 Saint-Gobain’s Chairman and Chief Executive Officer Pierre-Andre de Chalendar described the acquisition as “a unique opportunity allowing Saint-Gobain to move to the forefront of plasterboard and construction solutions in North America.”